agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_algorithm.md

 The algorithm `boost::simd::transform` splits the range you gave to him by three ranges:

   - a prologue from the beginning of the initial range to the nearest correct alignement point
-  - a main part from the aligned point to the maximum of the range allowing a whole SIMD vector position
+  - a main part from the aligned point to the maximum of the range allowing a whole SIMD vector inclusion (the last vector element is still part of the range)
   - an epilogue for the remaining scalars that do not fill a full SIMD vector

 and applies a transform to the three ranges with the proper function objects.